AzulRadio/Embedded-IDE-Lobotomy/README.md

 > Removing IDE from you life is just like having Lobotomy: no more pain for your life without absolutely zero side effect!

 ### Index
-- Compile from commandline on a PC
+= Compile from commandline on PC
-- How to control peripherals on a MCU (Registers, Memory map, and Libraries)
+= How to control peripherals on MCU (4 layers of libraries we need to compile)
 - How to compile lots of source files (makefile and CMake)
 - Why PC can compile against MCU (Cross-compile and Toolchain)
-- How the MCU knows what code to run (Load and Reset)
+- What's inside a loader/debug probe/emulator
-- How debugging works (OpenOCD, GDB, SWD vs JTAG, debug probe, gdb server)
+- How debugging works (OpenOCD, GDB, gdb server)
 - Case analysis with `illini-robomaster`

 ---